cimgui/cimgui/README.md

     * name : the name of the struct member
     * size : the number of array elements (when it is an array)
     * bitfield : the bitfield width (in case it is a bitfield)
-  * under key locations we get the locations collection in which each key is the enum tagname or the struct name and the value is the name of the header file this comes from.
+  * under key locations we get the locations collection in which each key is the enum tagname or the struct name and the value is the name of the header file and line number this comes from.
 # usage

 * use whatever method is in ImGui c++ namespace in the original [imgui.h](https://github.com/ocornut/imgui/blob/master/imgui.h) by prepending `ig`